Zotman03/Zotman03/README.md

-### Hi there 👋 I am David Ning
+### Hello I am David Ning 👋
-**Hello this is my personal GitHub readme, I am a second year CS major @UC, Irvine.**
+**Hello this is my personal GitHub readme, I am a Third year CS major @UC, Irvine.**

-I want to be a computer scientist.
+My interests are Artificial intelligence / Machine Learning / Virtual Reality.
 My pronounce is He/His/Him.
 I wish to get an internship soon.

 The link below is my github's profile.
 Currently I don't have a lot of stuff in there but I will create more eventually.